unvalley/rebuttal/README.md

 # Design Doc

-1. Split document to paragraphs
+1. Split document to sentences
-2. Create microtasks to each paragraphs
+2. Create microtasks to each sentences